dfinity/examples/motoko/encrypted-notes-dapp/README.md

 ### Local deployment
 #### Option 1: Docker deployment

-_Note_: this option does not yet work on Apple M1; the combination of [DFX](https://smartcontracts.org/docs/developers-guide/cli-reference/dfx-parent.html) and Docker do not currently support the required architecture.
+**Note:** this option does not yet work on Apple M1; the combination of [DFX](https://smartcontracts.org/docs/developers-guide/cli-reference/dfx-parent.html) and Docker do not currently support the required architecture.

 1. Install and start Docker by following the [instructions](https://docs.docker.com/get-docker/).
 2. For **Motoko** build/deployment set environmental variable: